xivapi/static/src/content/docs/docs/guides/concepts.md

 we don't control, and as such are not comprehensive, or always perfectly accurate.

-Schemas that are used by XIVAPI are listed on the [software](/docs/software/) page.
+Schemas that are used by XIVAPI are listed on the [software] page.

+[software]: /docs/software/